-- 17.15 Despite the provisions of this Part, a councillor may, with the leave of the chairperson, move to recommit a resolution adopted at the same meeting: - (a) to correct any error, ambiguity or imprecision in the council's resolution, or - (b) to confirm the voting on the resolution.
-17.16 In seeking the leave of the chairperson to move to recommit a resolution for the purposes of clause 17.15(a), the councillor is to propose alternative wording for the resolution. - 17.17 The chairperson must not grant leave to recommit a resolution for the purposes of clause 17.15(a), unless they are satisfied that the proposed alternative wording of the resolution would not alter the substance of the resolution previously adopted at the meeting. - 17.18 A motion moved under clause 17.15 can be moved without notice.
-Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 17.15 can speak to the motion before it is put.17.19 A motion of dissent cannot be moved against a ruling by the chairperson under clause 17.15. - 17.20 A motion moved under clause 17.15 with the leave of the chairperson cannot be voted on unless or until it has been seconded.
+- 17.15 Despite the provisions of this Part, a councillor may, with the leave of the chairperson, move to recommit a resolution adopted at the same meeting: - (a) to correct any error, ambiguity or imprecision in the council's resolution, or - (b) to confirm the voting on the resolution. - 17.16 In seeking the leave of the chairperson to move to recommit a resolution for the purposes of clause 17.15(a), the councillor is to propose alternative wording for the resolution. - 17.17 The chairperson must not grant leave to recommit a resolution for the purposes of clause 17.15(a), unless they are satisfied that the proposed alternative wording of the resolution would not alter the substance of the resolution previously adopted at the meeting. - 17.18 A motion moved under clause 17.15 can be moved without notice.
+Despite clauses 10.20- 10.30, only the mover of a motion referred to in clause 17.15 can speak to the motion before it is put. - 17.19 A motion of dissent cannot be moved against a ruling by the chairperson under clause 17.15. - 17.20 A motion moved under clause 17.15 with the leave of the chairperson cannot be voted on unless or until it has been seconded.

-18. TIME LIMITS ON COUNCIL MEETINGS
+18 TIME LIMITS ON COUNCIL MEETINGS

-- 18.1 Meetings of the council and committees of the council are to conclude no later than 5:00pm. - 18.2 If the business of the meeting is unfinished at 5:00pm, the council or the committee may, by resolution, extend the time of the meeting. - 18.3 If the business of the meeting is unfinished at 5:00pm, and the council does not resolve to extend the meeting, the chairperson must either: - (a) defer consideration of the remaining items of business on the agenda to the next ordinary meeting of the council, or - (b) adjourn the meeting to a time, date and place fixed by the chairperson. - 18.4 Clause 18.3 does not limit the ability of the council or a committee of the council to resolve to adjourn a meeting at any time.
+- 18.1 Meetings of the council and committees of the council are to conclude no later than 9pm. - 18.2 If the business of the meeting is unfinished at 9pm the council or the committee may, by resolution, extend the time of the meeting. - 18.3 If the business of the meeting is unfinished at 9pm, and the council does not resolve to extend the meeting, the chairperson must either: - (a) defer consideration of the remaining items of business on the agenda to the next ordinary meeting of the council, or - (b) adjourn the meeting to a time, date and place fixed by the chairperson. - 18.4 Clause 18.3 does not limit the ability of the council or a committee of the council to resolve to adjourn a meeting at any time.
 The resolution adjourning the meeting must fix the time, date and place that the meeting is to be adjourned to. - 18.5 Where a meeting is adjourned under clause 18.3 or 18.4, the general manager must: - (a) individually notify each councillor of the time, date and place at which the meeting will reconvene, and - (b) publish the time, date and place at which the meeting will reconvene on the council's website and in such other manner that the general manager is satisfied is likely to bring notice of the time, date and place of the reconvened meeting to the attention of as many people as possible.

-19. AFTER THE MEETING
+19 AFTER THE

-Minutes of meetings
+MEETING Minutes of

-19.1 The council is to keep full and accurate minutes of the proceedings of meetings of the council.
-Note: Clause 19.1 reflects section 375(1) of the Act.
+meetingsThe council is to keep full and accurate minutes of the proceedings of meetings of the council.

-- 19.2 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - (a) details of each motion moved at a council meeting and of any amendments moved to it, - (b) the names of the mover and seconder of the motion or amendment, - (c) whether the motion or amendment was passed or lost, and - (d) such other matters specifically required under this code

-19.3 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.
-Note: Clause 19.3 reflects section 375(2) of the Act.
+- 19.2 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - (a) the names of councillors attending a council meeting and whether they attended the meeting in person or by audio-visual link, - (b) details of each motion moved at a council meeting and of any amendments moved to it, - (c) the names of the mover and seconder of the motion or amendment, - (d) whether the motion or amendment was passed or lost, and - (e) such other matters specifically required under this code. - 19.3 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.